-The State Rehabilitation Council (SRC) is a governor-appointment council that reviews, evaluates, and advises Iowa Vocational Rehabilitation Services (IVRS), regarding its programming and effectiveness in the delivery of services and the effect of service provision on the achievement of employment outcomes by individuals with disabilities.
+The State Rehabilitation Council (SRC) is a governor-appointed council that reviews, evaluates, and advises Iowa Vocational Rehabilitation Services (IVRS) regarding its programming and effectiveness in the delivery of services and the effect of service provision on the achievement of employment outcomes by individuals with disabilities.
 It is composed of a variety of individuals including individuals with disabilities, disability groups, VR professionals, service providers, and leaders in the community, including those representing business, industry and labor.
 The SRC meets on a quarterly basis.
-IVRS provides the following updates to the SRC:
+The following updates are shared with the SRC:

 - Administrator's Report

 - Client Assistance Program (CAP) Report

-- DD Council
+- Developmental Disabilities (DD) Council

 - Financial Overview

 - Legal

 - Policy

 - Rehabilitation Services Bureau (RSB)

 - State Independent Living Committee Report